ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 Can I get a raise of hands?

-> See that's ? the audience!
+> See that's like ?% of the audience!

 09:40 (02:30)

 ---
 <!-- .slide: data-background-image="images/thinking.svg"-->

-> TODO: Pick
-So now you might be thinking, Evan, I'm so sorry to hear that, it was such a touching story, So now you might be thinking, Evan, this is great insight, but solutions speak louder than problems, how do I stop this from happening to me?
+So now you might be thinking,
+Evan, I'm so sorry to hear that,
+it was such a touching story,
+but solutions speak louder than problems,
+how do I stop this from happening to me?

 ------
 # 1. Configuration Linting <!-- .element: class="fragment" -->